patrick-llgc/Learning-Deep-Learning/paper_notes/m3d_rpn.md

 The depth aware convolution network is extended further in [learning depth guided conv](d4lcn.md).

 This work forms the baseline for [kinematic mono3D](kinematic_mono3d.md) which performs monocular video 3D object detection.

+This work also directly inspired [D4LCN](d4lcn.md), which brings the idea of depth aware convolution one step further, and uses the 2D/3D anchor idea.

 #### Key ideas
 - To ease the 3D bbox regression task, the mean stats of depth and 3D size, and theta are precomputed for each anchor size. --> This is clever, but may not be the best way to do this as the theta is quite inaccurate and calls for post-processing as shown by the paper.